ArcaneNibble/cnoidal/format_notes.md

 `LXT2_RD_ENC_SUB*` performs an integer subtraction by the specified constant.

-`LXT2_RD_ENC_BLACKOUT` TODO
+`LXT2_RD_ENC_BLACKOUT` seems like it is supposed to mark when a facility is not being dumped, but it does not seem to work properly.

 For values >= 0x12, 0x12 is subtracted and the result is used as an index into the dictionary.

-Note that, unlike for LXT files, double values are stored as TODO rather than as binary.
+Note that, unlike for LXT files, double values are stored in printf `%lg` format (`lxt2_write.c` uses `%.16g`) rather than as binary.